rubiefawn/remedy/docs/core.md

 ### Opportunity Attack
 > [!NOTE]
-Stamina cost: 1+;
+Stamina cost: 2+;
-Trigger: hostile creature within line of sight moves beyond reach of melee weapon currently held
+Trigger: hostile creature you can see moves beyond reach of melee weapon currently held

 Make an attack as described in the Attack action above against the creature that triggered this reaction.
 The attack takes place as they leave the reach of the currently held melee weapon, so the hostile creature is considered within range.